 Health and safety is imperative for engineering and manufacturing companies.
 If safety regulations aren’t properly employed, fines can be imposed, companies can be sued and more importantly, staff members can risk injury or even death.

-Shredders are often sizeable bits of machinery but even if they are smaller models it is not to be forgotten that they are dangerous bit of kit if not used properly.
-Of course, when they are used by an operator that has had trained and in a safe way, shredders can assist in easily reducing the size of large and otherwise useless bits of plastic, wood, aluminium, textile and rubber into pieces which can be recycled and sold on.
+Shredders are often sizeable bits of machinery, but even if they are smaller models it is not to be forgotten that they are dangerous bit of kit if not used properly.
+Of course, when they are used by an operator that has been trained and in a safe way, shredders can assist in easily reducing the size of large and otherwise useless bits of plastic, wood, aluminium, textile and rubber into pieces which can be recycled and sold on.

 Danger in the waste sector

 When operators have not been fully trained on the use of a shredder, accidents can happen.
 Unfortunately, there have been a number of incidents where operators have been killed by misuse of a shredder.
 In the year 2016/2017 there were sadly seven fatal accidents due to contact with machinery within the waste sector (HSE report http://www.hse.gov.uk/statistics/industry/waste-recycling/waste-recycling.pdf).
 In this year the waste industry was declared the most dangerous industry to work in, ahead of construction.
 These deaths were seven too many and each could be avoided with the correct operator safety training.